telecomcraft/homelabs/docs/labs/networks/general/exploring-subnets-and-vlans-in-proxmox.md

 to communicate and full networks to function.
 But in order to do that, we'll need to add a router to our lab.

-In the next lab, [Installing VyOS on Proxmox](../vyos/installing-vyos-on-proxmox.md), we'll learn how to install VyOS, a fantastic opensource network operating system (NOS), on Proxmox so we can use it as our router and firewall in future labs.
+In the next lab, [Installing RouterOS on Proxmox](../vyos/installing-routeros-on-proxmox.md), we'll learn how to install MikroTik's RouterOS, a fantastic network operating system (NOS), on Proxmox so we can use it as our router and firewall in future labs.